Multi-Agent-io/feecc-ipfs-gateway/docs/README.md

 - `LOCAL_IPFS_ENABLED`- Whether to enable local IPFS node publishing or not.
 Defaults to `false`.
 - `PINATA_ENABLED`- Whether to upload files to Pinata.cloud or not.
 Defaults to `false`.
 - `PINATA_API`- Pinata.cloud credentials.
 Leave empty if you don't need it.
-- `PINATA_SECRET_API`- Pinata.cloud credentials.
+- `PINATA_SECRET_API` - Pinata.cloud credentials.
 Leave empty if you don't need it.
 - `ROBONOMICS_ENABLE_DATALOG`- Whether to post CIDs to Robonomics network datalog or not.
 Defaults to `false`.
-- `ROBONOMICS_ACCOUNT_ADDRESS`- Account address in Robonomics network.
-Leave empty if you don't need it.
+- `ROBONOMICS_SUBSTRATE_NODE_URL` - Robonomics node URL in case you want to use a non-default node.
 - `ROBONOMICS_ACCOUNT_SEED`- Robonomics network account seed.
 Leave empty if you don't need it.